karmada-io/website/docs/reference/karmada-api/work-resources/resource-binding-v1alpha2.md

   - **conditions.observedGeneration** (int64)

     observedGeneration represents the .metadata.generation that the condition was set based upon.
 For instance, if .metadata.generation is currently 12, but the .status.conditions[x].observedGeneration is 9, the condition is out of date with respect to the current state of the instance.

+- **lastScheduledTime** (Time)

+  LastScheduledTime representing the latest timestamp when scheduler successfully finished a scheduling.
+It is represented in RFC3339 form (like '2006-01-02T15:04:05Z') and is in UTC.

+  <a name="Time"></a>

+  *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.*

 - **schedulerObservedGeneration** (int64)